bradorego/bradorego.com/content/post/2016-04-12-back-to-static.md

 When I first got into web development (professionally), I thought it'd be cool to build my own website from scratch to prove my mettle.
 That was 2011; certainly not far enough ago by any means for most of the technologies in use today to not exist.
 But, I was young and naive, and had some big ideas (e.g. a live CSS switcher, replicating the exact same look/behavior with and without Javascript, etc).

 I learned very quickly from that experience that keeping a static site up to date was really difficult.
 Any time you made a change one place, you had to make sure you made it everywhere.
 You had to make sure to manage collisions.
 You had to handle your own deploys and routing.
-It was a hassle, and I virtualy never updated the site, so after spending some time working with <a href="https://zebradog.com">ZebraDog</a> and seeing the power of Drupal, I decided it was time for a change.
+It was a hassle, and I virtually never updated the site, so after spending some time working with <a href="https://zebradog.com">ZebraDog</a> and seeing the power of Drupal, I decided it was time for a change.

 # Drupal 7.0 (2012) <a name="2012" href="#2012"><i class="ion-link"></i></a>